Who is a follower of Messiah?

 - Have a willingness to speak less, and to hear more, and to receive advice from your authority.

 - Let any disagreements be spoken with calmness and humility.

 - Commit any unresolved disagreements to the Father for prayer, just as the prophet Daniel did (Daniel chapter 6).

-- Communicate thoroughly in expressing our desire to do what pleases our authority.
+- Communicate thoroughly in expressing your desire to do what pleases your authority.

 - This last tip may surprise you: always dress neatly, modestly, tactful, and graceful.
 (Sloppy, immodest, and risqué clothing is, in reality, a form of rebellion.)

-A follower of Messiah will seek to be kind and respectful to all others, and especially to those in authority.
+A follower of Messiah will seek to be kind, courteous, and respectful to all others, and especially to those in authority.